-In the process of trying to find “the perfect” hardwood floor for our new log home, I found the following tips and opinions helpful… especially if you have dogs.
+In the process of trying to find “the perfect” hardwood floor for our new log home, I found the following tips and opinions from fellow dog owners and veterinarians helpful.

 These are tips from dog owners themselves — or experts in the field who know how a dog’s nails can wreak havoc on your precious hardwood flooring.